DynaMo: Dynamic Community Detection by Incrementally Maximizing Modularity: DynaMo: Dynamic Community Detection by Incrementally Maximizing Modularity

 \subsubsection{Implementation}

-Algorithm~\ref{alg:DynaMoInitialization} presents the DynaMo Initialization.
+Algorithm~\ref{alg:DynaMoInitialization} presents the DynaMo Initialization, where we implement the operation of each type of incremental network change to initialize the intermediate community structure towards maximizing the modularity.
 The input contains the current network $G^{(t+1)}$, the previous network $G^{(t)}$ and the previous community structure $C^{(t)}$.
-The output contains two set of communities, $\triangle C_{1}$ and $\triangle C_{2}$, that will be modified to initialize the intermediate community structure at the beginning of the second phase. $\triangle C_{1}$ contains a set of communities in $C^{(t)}$ to be separated into singleton communities, and $\triangle C_{2}$ contains a set of two-vertex communities to be created.
+The output contains two set of communities, $\triangle C_{1}$ and $\triangle C_{2}$, that will be modified to initialize the intermediate community structure at the beginning of the second phase. $\triangle C_{1}$ contains a set of communities in $C^{(t)}$ to be separated into singleton communities, and $\triangle C_{2}$ contains a set of two-vertices communities to be created.
 Algorithm~\ref{alg:DynaMo} presents the second phase, where the last two steps of Louvain algorithm is applied on the initialized intermediate community structure of $G^{(t+1)}$.